dlt-hub/dlt/docs/website/blog/2024-06-12-from-pandas-to-production.md

 ---
 slug: pandas-to-production
-title: "From Pandas to Production: why dlt is the right ELT tool for Normies"
+title: "From Pandas to Production: How we built dlt as the right ELT tool for Normies"
 image:  https://storage.googleapis.com/dlt-blog-images/i-am-normal.png
 authors:
   name: Adrian Brudaru